mig-hub/fragment/README.md

 If you try this example, you might notice a couple of things:

 First of all, you have a `doctype` helper which only creates an HTML5 doctype.
-If you want something else, you can use the `write` function which lets you write directly in place:
+If you want something else, you can use the `write` method which lets you write directly in place:

     write "<!DOCTYPE HTML PUBLIC '-//W3C//DTD HTML 4.01//EN'" write "  'http://www.w3.org/TR/html4/strict.dtd'>"